amitxv/PC-Tuning/docs/building.md

 - Windows 10+ recommended updates:

     - Download the latest non-security cumulative update along with the servicing stack for that specific update (specified in the update page).
 The update page should also specify if the update is non-security or a security update, if it does not, then download the latest update.
-Use the official update history page ([Windows 10](https://support.microsoft.com/en-us/topic/windows-10-update-history-93345c32-4ae1-6d1c-f885-6c0b718adf3b), [Windows 11](https://support.microsoft.com/en-us/topic/october-12-2021-kb5006674-os-build-22000-258-32255bb8-6b25-4265-934c-74fdb25f4d35))
+Use the official update history page ([Windows 10](https://support.microsoft.com/en-us/topic/windows-10-update-history-93345c32-4ae1-6d1c-f885-6c0b718adf3b), [Windows 11](https://support.microsoft.com/en-us/topic/windows-11-version-22h2-update-history-ec4229c3-9c5f-4e75-9d6d-9025ab70fcce))

 - Download the updates from the [Microsoft update catalog](https://www.catalog.update.microsoft.com/Home.aspx) by searching for the KB identifier.
 Place the updates somewhere easily accessible such as ``C:\updates``

 - Integrate the updates into the mounted ISO with the command below.
-The servicing stack must be installed before installing the cumulative updates
+The servicing stack has to be installed before installing the cumulative updates

     ```bat
     DISM /Image:"%MOUNT_DIR%" /Add-Package /PackagePath=<path\to\update>